 WHY YOUR AUTO INSURANCE PAYS MEDICAL BILLS WHEN YOU WERE NOT AT FAULT

-People often understandably think that if a car accident is not their fault, their insurance doesn’t have to pay.
-However, in Minnesota we are a “No-Fault” state, which means every person’s auto insurance pays their own medical bills (usually up to $20,000) no matter which vehicle is at fault.
+People often understandably think that if a car accident is not their fault, their insurance shouldn’t have to pay.
+However, in Minnesota is a “No-Fault” state, which means every person’s auto insurance pays their own medical bills (usually up to $20,000) no matter which vehicle is at fault.
 This does not mean your insurance rates go up for making a claim.
 MN law prohibits auto insurers from raising your rates for making a medical expense claim, unless you are at least 51% at fault in causing the accident.
 Our car accident lawyers are frequently questioned about this by people who call our office, and we can point you to the specific laws.

 What is even more difficult to understand is that your car insurance coverage automatically extends to any relative living with you.
 So if your adult child lives with you doesn’t own a vehicle and doesn’t have their own auto insurance, your insurance will cover them if they are injured while riding as a passenger in another person’s car.
 In fact, your insurance MUST cover them and they cannot even access the No-Fault medical coverage for the car they were riding in because they are required to use your insurance first.
 Again, by MN law this will not increase your car insurance rates.

 If you or a family member have been injured in a MN car accident that was not your fault, please call us and speak with an attorney for a free consultation.
 We will explain the insurance issues to you for you specific situation and make sure your rights are protected.